 What is Freeze Damage?

 What is freeze damage?
-The effects present themselves differently depending how exposed the plant was and what variety it is.
+The effects present themselves differently depending on how exposed the plant was and what variety it is.
 Sometimes it is just a matter of foliage damage with cold burned leaf tips and discoloration.

 In other cases, freeze damage to plants appears all the way into the roots or crown structure.
 This is the hardest type from which to recover.
-The problems occur when cells inside the plant parts freeze, which causes a cellular shift resulting in permanent change to the tissue of the plant.
+The problems occur when cells inside the plant parts freeze, which causes a cellular shift resulting in a permanent change to the tissue of the plant.

-Part of the plants’ defense is to move water from cells to protect them from frozen crystals inside the tiny membranes that explosively rip cell make up.
+Part of the plants’ defense is to move water from cells to protect them from frozen crystals inside the tiny membranes that explosively rip the cell’s make up.
 This response also prevents the plant from in-taking moisture, so some freeze damage appears as if the plant has been too long without water.

 How to Treat Frozen Plants

 Can you save a plant that has been frozen?
-This really depends on the type of plant and duration of cold it endured.
+This really depends on the type of plant and the duration of cold it endured.
 Light freezes on all but the most tropical plants are usually something a plant can recover from.

-Cut out damage plant material in spring on woody plants.
+Cut out damaged plant material in spring on woody plants.
 You can tell what stems are dead by scratching the bark in late winter.
 If the material is green underneath, the tissue is still alive.
 They will lose their leaves due to the freeze experience, but will usually leaf out again in spring.
 Keep the plants moist and apply a light fertilizer after all danger of frost has passed.

 More tender plants will end up like annuals and will not withstand the freeze damage.
 Occasionally, freeze-damaged perennials will have just some damage to the root and you can divide the plant and install the pieces in the ground.
 The ones that come back up did not get a killing blow from cold in the root area.